 Generating from Java Classes page 2

 Generating from CORBA IDL page 4

 Generating from a COBOL Copybook page 7

-Generating from an XMLSchema Document page 9
+Generating from an XMLSchema Document page 10

+Generating from an Artix Database Configuration Document page 12

 Generating from Java Classes

 Artix supplies a command line tool, javatowsdl, that generates the logical portion of an Artix contract for existing Java class files. javatowsdl uses the mapping rules described in Sun's JAX-RPC 1.1 specification.